prasad-edlabadka/homebridge-tuya-ir/README.md

 ## Known Issues

-1. Tuya API doesn't return devices added to IR blaster.
+1. Tuya API doesn't always return devices added to IR blaster based on OEM hardware.
 Thus, you need to add them in your app and then provide IDs in the plugin configuration.
+This is configuruable in the configuration.

 ## Contributing